vivin/gradle-semantic-build-versioning/README.md

 ## Filtering tags

-These options let you restrict the set of tags considered when determining the latest version.
+These options let you restrict the set of tags considered when determining the latest version. **Note:** If your filtering options are set such that none of the existing tags match, the plugin will use `startingVersion`.

 ### `tagPattern`